jishnuunnikrishnan97/Temp/Readme.md

 ```

 Hey gpt i have a project written in python and that uses gemini's api to find leakages in financial contracts.
-But there are parts of the coe that just use python.
-The Task at hand is to convert that code into agentic prompt based code
+But there are parts of the code that just use python.
+The Task at hand is to convert those python code into agentic prompt based python code

 The below code is the custom models ive created for the project i have: